ai-sage-software/automotive/domain/service_parts/api/part_master/README.md

 ✅ **EffectivePeriod** : Effective Period<br/>
 ✅ **TextualDetail** : not nullable<br/>
-✅ **TimeSlot** : Range of time for the appointment including start/end times, recurring patterns, and directives.<br/>
 ✅ **UnitOfMeasure** : value price with unit of measure<br/>

 ---